foxbunny/javascript-by-example/README.md

-# JavaScript by example
+# Assimilate JS

-This is a collection of JavaScript modules (EcmaScript 2015 edition, to be precise) that demonstrate fundamental but non-obvious language concepts to novice and not-so-novice JavaScript developers.
+This is a collection of Markdown files that are also literate JavaScript modules (EcmaScript 2015 edition, to be precise) that demonstrate fundamental but perhaps non-obvious language concepts to novice and intermediate JavaScript developers.

 Each module in this collection can be read as a guide on a particular topic it covers, and can also be executed using NodeJS.
 You will need to have reasonably